 Opportunistically, carbon markets can play a positive role in the fight against climate change.
 But persistent, systemic challenges—such as scarcity of high-quality, verifiable credits; low trust between buyers and sellers; and outdated infrastructure which contribute to inefficient supply bottlenecks—plague carbon markets today.
 Addressing these issues now is critical to ensuring carbon markets fulfill their full potential.

 State of Carbon Markets

-An explosion of new entities have recently committed to making carbon markets more reliable and more effective tools to reverse climate change.
+An explosion of new entities have recently committed to making carbon markets and digital assets more reliable and more effective tools to reverse climate change.

 McKinsey last year laid out a blueprint for achieving “large, transparent, verifiable, and environmentally robust” markets using standardized contracts and improved trading infrastructure, among other priorities.
 Since then, other standards have emerged, such as the IWA Token Taxonomy Framework for voluntary ecological markets—a fundamental building block that brings together market participants to create new business models based on tokens.
 Nations are getting in on the act, too, with India announcing plans for a new carbon trading market to help companies in traditional industries like energy, steel and cement move toward greener practices.

 Blockchain technology companies have become especially active in carbon markets to unlock greater value and create more transparent, traceable and scalable approaches.
 For example, Ripple announced a $100M investment earlier this year to help scale carbon markets by:

 - Investing in carbon removal companies and climate-focused fintechs

 - Financing a future supply of high-quality, long-term, nature and science-based carbon removal

 - Supporting carbon credit tokenization on the energy-efficient and scalable XRP Ledger (XRPL) blockchain

 - Grantmaking to leading climate NGOs, ensuring blockchain innovation for carbon markets is impact-focused